serenityways/best-retreats-data/index.md

 ## The Best Wellness Retreats, country by country

-Here is our curated selection of the best health and wellness hotels and clinics around the world:
+Here is our curated selection of the best health and wellness hotels and clinics around the world.
+We tested most of them, they are all great, but each luxury retreat corresponds to specific wellness travellers: it's not a one-size-fits-all.
+This is why you may want to seek our advise to find the best program for your needs.

 ### The Best Retreats in Austria